 Brianne’s racing career started in the summer of 2004 after a trip to Italy inspired her to explore her potential as a rider and driver.
 She entered a local autocross the next month and has been racking up victories ever since.
 Not to be content with just one outlet, she has pursued multiple venues testing herself against the toughest competition she could find.
 Brianne has trophied in several SCCA National events and even a National Championship in 2008, competed in the 40th anniversary of the Baja 1000, joined the Texas Mile 200 mph club (on a motorcycle) and set a world record at Bonneville on the four-year anniversary of her first race.
 In 2011, she set her sights on three major goals: the All Wheel Drive Time Attack Championship at Pikes Peak, the Rally America Open Light Class Championship and the SCCA B Mod National Championship.
 She won all three!

-Being passionate about bringing rally to Texas she concentrated her energy and went to work with James Wilson building up a grassroots rallycross program in Texas.
-She designed and built her own rallycross track in San Marcos, Texas, where a number of the Texas Rallysport events were held in 2012.
-Brianne won the Texas Rallysport Rally All Wheel Drive Class Championship.
+Being passionate about bringing rally to Texas she concentrated her energy and went to work building up a grassroots rallycross program in Texas.
+She designed and built her own rallycross track in San Marcos, Texas, where a number of the TRS events were held in 2012.
+Brianne won the TRS Rally All Wheel Drive Class Championship.
 She is also the first woman to win an SCCA Rallycross National Championship as well as the first person ever to hold both an SCCA Solo National Championship and an SCCA Rallycross National Championship.

 In May of 2012 she was named the 2011 SCCA Driver of the Year.